JulioGalindo/Numerical-Simulation-of-Core-Descent-in-Upward-Inclined-Boreholes/README.md

 - Q = 60 L/min
 - 30 seconds (Marsh)

-The core descends in 84 seconds, at an equilibrium velocity of -1.2 m/s, exerting a force of -1.6 kg.
+The core descends in 84 seconds, at an equilibrium velocity of -1.2 m/s, exerting a force of -1.6 kg upon reaching the bottom.

 ### Critical Marsh viscosity curves